wharfkit/wallet-plugin-web-authenticator/README.md

 ## Security Considerations

--   The plugin verifies the origin of messages from the popup window against the configured authenticator URL
+-   The plugin uses buoy messaging for secure communication between popup and parent window
+-   All requests are sealed (encrypted) before transmission
 -   Popups must be enabled in the user's browser
 -   The web authenticator service should implement appropriate security measures
+-   The buoy service should be trusted and properly configured

 ## Limitations

 -   Currently only supports the Jungle 4 testnet chain
 -   Requires popup windows to be enabled in the browser
 -   Web authenticator service must be available and properly configured
+-   Requires a buoy service for messaging (defaults to https://cb.anchor.link)

 ---